polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

     -   Diagram your taxonomy.

-9. Create a network design.
+1. Create a network design.

-    -   Design network connectivity between the Contoso Regional HQ in Dallas to Azure and Azure Stack Hub that will allow future applications to be deployed in the public cloud or Azure Stack Hub but still provide connectivity to customer or On-Premises data.
+    -   Design network connectivity between Contoso's on-premises locations and resources hosted in Azure public and/or implemented by leveraging Azure Stack portfolio.

 **Prepare**